leoarmel-pro/parasol-africa/faq.md

 5) Is Parasol a travel agency?

-Parasol is better described as a cross-border travel infrastructure and coordination platform rather than a leisure-first consumer travel agency.
+Parasol is better described as a cross-border group travel infrastructure and coordination platform rather than a leisure-first consumer travel agency.